 The United States Holocaust Memorial Museum, Yad Vashem, the USC Shoah Foundation, and numerous other online resources offer a large selection of survivor testimonials and documented history.
 These stories offer unique insight on the impact of our daily choices and why we must avoid intolerance, hatred, racism, and bigotry as individuals and as a society.

-The Submission form will be available online December 1, 2017–January 21, 2018.
+The Submission Form will be available online December 2, 2019-January 20, 2020.
 Students are required to submit their entries using our online application.
-Parent approval forms are also required for each student.
+Parent Release Forms are also required for each student.
 For more information, please read the Frequently Asked Questions page.

 Each student may enter a maximum of one submission per category (i.e., one essay, one visual art piece, and one film).
 Group projects will not be accepted; only one student per submission.